 Dry Rieslings: aromatic, high acidity

-Surprisingly, bone-dry rosé and chilled Pinot Noir can pair well with trout roe, providing fruity notes without overwhelming the delicate pearls.
+Bone-dry rosé and chilled Pinot Noir can pair well with Trout Roe, providing fruity notes without overwhelming the delicate pearls.

 Avoid Bold, Oaky Reds

-High-tannin, heavily oaked wines tend to clash with the caviar, masking its delicately nuanced flavors.
+High-tannin, heavily oaked wines tend to clash with caviar, masking its delicately nuanced flavors.

 The Most Surprising Caviar Pairings